Pyro-C/Pyro-C.github.io/book/ch4_vectors/source.md

 over the pros and cons.

 Pros:
-* It's simple and easy to understand; trivial to implement.
+* It's easy to understand and implement.
 * It's memory-efficient because it can be performed without needing additional memory.
 * It's online, which means it can sort a list as it receives it, one item at a time.
 * It's very fast for lists that are nearly sorted.

 Cons:
 * I
-## 4.4.3 - Selection Sort
-TODO

 TODO finish this part
 also talk about adding into middle of vector or beginning